lakibu/Open-SRC-Kosmic-Forms/README.md

 ## Getting Started
-You may use this plugin to create your transformations but you aren't allowed to take credit for it, Please give credit to the rightful owners, So getting started you can clone this respo, And then compile it as a jar, in eclipse/intellij with imports of craftbukkit 1.7.10
+You may use this plugin to create your transformations but you aren't allowed to take credit for it, Please give credit to the rightful owners, So getting started you can clone this repo, And then compile it as a jar, in eclipse/intellij with imports of craftbukkit 1.7.10

 ## Dependencies